Last updated: 2024-11-10 Sun 12:39

 1.1.
 Philosophy

-I've been using Vim since ~2008, but Neovim has meanwhile gathered a very vibrant plugin community for writing and notes, which is my main Vim use case.
-So decided to look into how I can set up neovim to support that.
-These are my notes how to set up Neovim to support note taking and writing.
-These notes mainly serve me to understand how I can setup a reproducible config on Windows 11 running Debian Sid in WSL within Windows Terminal.
+I've been using Vim since ~2008, but Neovim has meanwhile gathered a very vibrant plugin community for writing, note taking and task management, which is my main Vim use case.
+These are my notes how to set up Neovim to support that.

 1.2.
 Installation